nik-lmao/website/new/README.md

 28.06.2025 - 1
 Experimented a lot with cool intro animations and found something: The rows come down from the top/bottom and the opacity increases.
 Also added an error page for devices that break the layout of the website.
 The error page is only shown on devices that have a screen width which makes the boxes not fit into the layout.

+28.06.2025 - 2
+I added a link to the spotify album picture and also a glow of the color of the album picture.
+Also added a link to my Spotify profile.
+Added lots of different bug fixes and small changes to the design.